mexx/FeatureSwitcher/README.markdown

 ## Getting FeatureSwitcher via the NuGet package manager

 If you've got NuGet installed on your machine it gets even easier.
-Currently there are 2 packages available on NuGet.
-These are the framework and the [Bootstraper](http://bootstrapper.codeplex.com/) extension.
+Currently there are two packages available on NuGet.
+These are the framework and the configuration behavior.
 If you want to use FeatureSwitcher just go ahead and type

     install-package FeatureSwitcher

+or for configuration behavior type

+    install-package FeatureSwitcher.Configuration

 into the package management console.

+It is planned to provide a [Bootstraper](http://bootstrapper.codeplex.com/) extension as NuGet package.

 ## How to use it